ComposableFi/composable/code/xcvm/otp.md

 3. Registration of routing.
 4. Egress of messages on the chain.

-## Blacklist

-The blacklist is used to enact emergency operations in case of bridge fraud, which can be caused by hacks, or bugs within the system.
-The blacklist globally disables bridges based on `LAYR` governance.

-Note that the blacklist is not used to manage ecosystem specific risk, such as toxic assets.
-It only concerns itself with bridges where the message authenticity can no longer be guaranteed.

 ## XCVM Ingress

 A transport does not need to register itself to pass messages into the `XCVM`, it can do so directly, assuming that the interpreter instance accepting the transport's messages has whitelisted this transport.